Concierge Assessments

 Jurong Point Learning Centre

-Scarlet is a Senior Specialist Psychologist at the Dyslexia Association of Singapore (DAS).
-She joined the DAS in 2017 and is part of the SpLD Assessment Services (SAS) team that conducts psycho-educational assessments for children, youths, and adults, which aim to provide tailored recommendations according to various learning and behavioural needs.
+Scarlet is a Senior Psychologist at the Dyslexia Association of Singapore (DAS).
+She joined DAS in 2017 and is part of the SpLD Assessment Services team, where she conducts psychoeducational assessments for children, youths, and adults, supervises junior psychologists, and leads training workshops as well as outreach initiatives.
+She has extensive experience supporting individuals with diverse learning, behavioral, and socio-emotional needs, and has contributed to developing DAS’s pilot social skills program, as well as delivering individualized literacy interventions for high-needs learners.

-Scarlet holds a Bachelor of Arts (Hons) in Psychology from the Nanyang Technological University (NTU), and a Master of Arts (Applied Psychology) from the National Institute of Education (NIE).
-She received The Applied Psychology Award in 2023 from NIE in recognition of her outstanding academic performance as the top graduate of her cohort.
+Scarlet holds a Bachelor of Arts (Hons) in Psychology from Nanyang Technological University (NTU) and a Master of Arts (Applied Psychology) from the National Institute of Education (NIE).
+She received The Applied Psychology Award in 2023 in recognition of her outstanding academic performance as the top graduate of her cohort.
+She is a full member of the Singapore Psychological Society (SPS) and a registered psychologist with the Singapore Register of Psychologists (SRP).

 The primary role of an Educational Psychologist is to assess for and identify the exceptional needs of a struggling learner, which may have resulted from developmental delays or deficits in his/her learning and social-emotional functioning in the educational setting.
 The easiest way to think about a child’s exceptional needs is to view them as a mismatch in the child between what is (i.e., the child’s present level of functioning) and what parents and teachers consider what should be (i.e., what the child ought to be achieving).